mastnk/RedundantPixelShuffle/README.md

-# Redundant Pixel Shuffle (Inverse and Restore)
+# RedundantPixelShuffle (Inverse & Restore)

-This repository contains a pair of utility classes for spatial-to-channel and channel-to-spatial tensor transformations using overlapping patches.
-This technique can be used for data augmentation, local context encoding, or designing custom neural network layers inspired by inverse pixel shuffling.
+This repository provides two utility classes that convert between spatial and channel representations using *overlapping patches*.
+You can use this for data augmentation, local context encoding, or as building blocks for custom neural network layers inspired by inverse pixel shuffle techniques.

----

 ## Overview

-This module implements:

-- **`InverseRedundantPixelShuffle`**
+- **InverseRedundantPixelShuffle**
-  Extracts overlapping local patches (via sliding windows) from an image tensor and flattens them into the channel dimension.
+  Extracts overlapping local patches from an image (via sliding windows) and flattens each patch into the channel dimension.

-- **`RedundantPixelShuffle`**
+- **RedundantPixelShuffle**
-  Restores the original image size from the expanded tensor, averaging overlapping regions to reconstruct the original values.
+  Restores the original image from the expanded patch-channel representation.
+Overlapping regions are averaged to reconstruct the final image.

----
+These transforms are complementary: one expands spatial information into channels, the other restores it.

 ## Installation

-Just copy the `*.py` file into your project.
+Just copy the `.py` files into your project.
-No extra dependencies other than `PyTorch`.

----
+Requires only **PyTorch** (no additional dependencies).

 ## Usage Example